Exporting organic and biodynamic products from Australia

 Our export laws define:

-- your obligations, if you are involved in exporting regulated products.
+- your obligations, if you are involved in exporting regulated goods.

 We can help you understand your obligations under Australian export laws.

-You are responsible for declaring your organic produce are fit for export.
+You are responsible for declaring your organic and biodynamic goods are fit for export.

 Follow our step-by-step guide to exporting organic produce.